hussainaisha/object-detection-angular-ui/README.md

-# NgPlayground
+# Object Recognistion and counting

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+  This project is object recognistion and counting application using angular UI.

 ## Development server